cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 - Enemy drones will also have Gradius' Option if the Artifact of Evolution gives the item to the enemy.
 - Configure Gradius' Option so that it is not blacklisted.

+#### Other Features

+- Emergency Drone's Null Exception Reference fix.
+Configurable to be turned off.
+- Allows all drones to be repurchaseable.
+Configurable.
+- Allows an Equipment Drone to have a chance to drop its equipment upon being destroyed.
+Configurable.
+- Makes the Flame Drones spawn more in Abyssal Depths.
+Config options also offer to allow Flame Drones to spawn more in Scorched Acres.
+- Changes vanilla drone behaviors to be smarter, eliminating the problem of them attacking their own owners.
+Configurable to be turned off.

 ## Contact & Support

 - Issue Page: https://github.com/cheeeeeeeeeen/RoR2-ChensGradiusMod/issues